allegheny-college-sandbox/cmpsc-100-fall-2019-lab-02/README.md

         * Reproduce each line of the poem paying attention to spacing, syntax, and correct grammar
             * Keep in mind that "spacing" here means both horizontal and vertical spacing
         * Function as syntactically-correct Java statements
-* A 250-word reflection included in a file named `reflection.md`, located in the main directory of your `commit`ted repository.
+* A 250-word reflection included in a file named `reflection.md`, located in a directory called `writing` located in the main directory of your `commit`ted repository.

 **Note**: Some poems contain italicized or otherwise-styled language.
 Though this is possible using Java, it is not a required part of the submission.
 However, students interested in achieving this formatting can read more formatting and non-printing characters in Java [in this Stack Overflow discussion](https://stackoverflow.com/questions/30310147/how-to-print-an-string-variable-as-italicized-text).

-If you do not have a poem in mind, you can always use [a poem I've selected](#the-naming-of-cats) for this assignment.
+If you do not have a poem in mind, you can always use [a poem I've selected](#sample-poem) for this assignment.

 ## Sample poem